Smart Spraying Technology in Agriculture

 In short, smart spraying technology uses multiple sensors and detectors to identify the presence or absence of weeds.
 Only when the target is present in the spray zone, they activate smart spray nozzles.
 However, there is much more than this.

-The nozzle is the part of a system through which a liquid solution is delivered.
-Improving the nozzle influences the precision of spraying and thus the efficacy of smart spraying technology.
+Nozzle.
+The nozzle is part of a sparing system through which a liquid solution is delivered.
 The marginal properties of modern nozzles include:

 Needless to say that as time passes the number of various nozzle types increases.
 Therefore, nowadays there is a possibility to opt for angled, air-induction, etc. nozzles to reach maximum precision and minimum loss.